 He jokes that while he’s not as storage obsessed as Shaynna Blaze, he does think it’s important to take advantage of storage opportunities, especially in a small bathroom.

 “Look for every storage opportunity, even small pockets for example adding niches in showers or above the bath.

 “If you have an in-wall toilet, there is a wall cavity above the toilet you can take advantage of — why not put a hidden cupboard above the toilet where you store your toilet paper and all the ugly stuff?”

 If the bathroom is really tight, Darren recommends adding storage over a mirror.

 “I would take wall storage over a mirror any day — you’ll be grateful for it.”

 The type of storage you select is also important.

 “Opt for drawers rather than cupboard doors on the vanity,” says Darren.

-Another tip we would add to Darren’s list is consider retiling the space to create the illusion of depth.
-The shape and size of tiles, and the ways they are laid can trick the eye into feeling a space is longer and larger than it really is.
+Another tip we would add to Darren’s list is consider retiling the space to create the illusion of space.
+The shape and size of tiles, and the ways they are laid, can trick the eye into feeling a space is larger than it really is.

 What did you think of Darren’s tips to overcome the challenges of a small bathroom?
 Do you have more to add?
 Share them in the comments below!